percona/k8spg-docs/docs/update.md

     It will not work for images specified like `percona/percona-postgresql-operator:2.4.0-ppg15.7-postgres`.

-Upgrade is triggered by applying the YAML file with the information about the existing and desired major versions, with an example present in `deploy/upgrade.yaml`:
+The upgrade is triggered by applying the YAML file with the information about the existing and desired major versions, with an example present in `deploy/upgrade.yaml`:

 ```yaml
 apiVersion: pgv2.percona.com/v2